HexeCalibre/NCBacoor/README.md

    - **Monitor:** Continuous monitoring and feedback mechanisms in place to track performance, usage, and user feedback of deployed software, informing future iterations and improvements.

 ---

-#### Continuous Integration Continuous Development (CI/CD) Implementation

-Continuous Integration Continuous Development (CI/CD) is a software development approach that automates the process of integrating code changes and deploying applications.
-It involves the continuous integration of code changes into a shared repository, followed by automated testing and deployment to production environments.
-CI/CD aims to streamline the software delivery pipeline, allowing development teams to deliver code updates more frequently, reliably, and efficiently.
-By automating repetitive tasks such as code integration, testing, and deployment, CI/CD reduces the likelihood of errors and accelerates the time-to-market for software products.

 #### What is CI/CD? 🔄